The Moodle editor

 Links.
 Links can be pasted directly into the editor and will work but rather than pasting the link in full, you can put the link behind text such as myUNE instead of http://my.une.edu.au/.
 To do this, select your text in the editor that you wish to make into a link, click the 'insert/edit link' button (the left button in this image) and enter or paste your url into the Link url field.

 Insert picture or media.
 The first button is used to insert a picture.
 Place the cursor where you want the picture to be located, click the first button, select 'Find or upload an image' and use the upload a file to add the image.
-The Moodle media button is similar but is used to add sound or video files from your computer or videos from Youtube.
+The play button allows you to add videos from your own UNE Kaltura video library.
+This is often used for video assignment submission.
 Youtube links can also be pasted directly into the text in the body of the editor and will automatically display as a video when you post the message.

 Paste from Word and format cleanup.
 When transferring text from a Word document to the editor, using the 'Paste from Word' function is recommended.
 This enables TinyMCE to filter any extraneous markup that Word adds to its content.
 Cleanup messy code', 'Paste as plain text' and 'Remove formatting' are other options here to improve the quality of content pasted from other sources.